Guidelines for miking the bass (kick) drum with DPA Microphones.

 is a brilliant choice for easy and fast miking without microphone stands on stage.

-When used with the VC4099 clip
+When used with the VC4099 Clip for Violin

-Try pointing a d:dicate™ 4007 Omnidirectional Microphon, P48
+Try pointing a d:dicate™ 4007A Omnidirectional Microphone

 into the drum, slightly to the side, and see if your monitors can handle this awesome sound.
 The low frequency response, dynamics and high level capabilities of this mic are superb and result in a very tight, well defined sound.
-The d:dicate™ 4007 is flat at 20 Hz and can handle 140 dB at this frequency.
+The d:dicate™ 4007A is flat at 20 Hz and can handle 159 dB at this frequency.

 in the same position, taking advantage of the proximity effect.